olivsinz/3d-models-marketplace-stack/README.md

 ### Search
 - [ ] A user can search for 3d models from the home page.
-- [ ] Users can search for 3d models (search by tags, description, model name, designer name)
+- [ ] Users can search for 3d models from his profile (dashboard) (search by tags, description, model name, designer name)
+- [ ] A user can filter models on the home page
+- [ ] A user can filter models from his profile (dashboard) (most downloded, most viewed, new, free/premium models).

 ### Payment
 - [ ] Integration of "Paymee" as a payment method